-Event organizers will be responsible for providing sufficient portable washrooms, wheelchair accessible portable washrooms and hand sinks if the location for the event does not have sufficient facilities to accommodate the anticipated crowds.
+The number of washrooms required is regulated by the Ontario Building Code with regards to tents.
+Event organizers will be responsible for providing sufficient portable washrooms, accessible portable washrooms and hand sinks if the location for the event does not have sufficient facilities to accommodate the anticipated crowds.
+Consideration should be given to the placement of accessible washrooms to ensure they can be used as intended. (i.e. on tarmac not on grass where possible) Well lit, etc.